awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

 1. Create a DB cluster snapshot of the Aurora Serverless v1 cluster\.
 Follow the procedure in [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md)\.

-1. Restore the snapshot to create a new, provisioned DB cluster\.
+1. Restore the snapshot to create a new, provisioned \(that is, *not* Aurora Serverless\) DB cluster\.
 Follow the procedure in [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md)\.

    Choose the latest minor engine version available for the new cluster, for example, 10\.21\.

-1. Modify the DB cluster to upgrade it to an Aurora PostgreSQL version that's compatible with Aurora Serverless v2, for example, 13\.7\.
+1. Modify the provisioned DB cluster to upgrade it to an Aurora PostgreSQL version that's compatible with Aurora Serverless v2, for example, 13\.7\.

    Follow the procedure in [Upgrading the Aurora PostgreSQL engine to a new major version](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.Upgrading.Manual)\.
+For compatible versions, see [Aurora Serverless v2](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV2)\.

-1. Modify the writer DB instance of the provisioned DB cluster to use the Serverless v2 DB instance class\.
+1. Modify the writer DB instance of the provisioned DB cluster to use the **Serverless v2** DB instance class\.

    For details, see [Converting a provisioned writer or reader to Aurora Serverless v2](aurora-serverless-v2-administration.md#aurora-serverless-v2-converting-from-provisioned)\.